vnguyenbfb/vnguyenbfb.github.io/_posts/2023-11-23-Superstore Sales Analysis.md

 <img style="float:left" src="/assets/images/Image8_small.png">

-Superstore dataset is includes sales information of a small retail business named SuperStore.
+Superstore dataset includes sales information of a small retail business named SuperStore.
 We will analyze the dataset and use Tableau to develop a story line for visualization and analysis.